ballerina-platform/ballerina-distribution/examples/http-cookies-service/http_cookies_service.md

 # HTTP service - Cookies

-HTTP cookie can track, personalize, and manage the session in the service.
-The cookies contained in the request can be accessed from the `getCookies` method of the `http:Request`.
+HTTP cookies can track, personalize, and manage the session in the service.
+The cookies can be accessed from the `getCookies` method of the `http:Request`.
 Setting cookies back in the response is done by the `addCookie` method of the `http:Response`.
 This is useful for services to maintain the state.

 ::: code http_cookies_service.bal :::